MANTRA-Chain/mantrachain/PARAMS.md

 `FeeCollector` is the module account address to collect fees within the liquid farming module.

+`RewardsAuctionDuration` is the duration of the rewards auction.

+`LiquidFarms` include the farming variables used in liquid farming.

 The `liquidfarming` module params can be updated with governance.

 ## Liquidity Module